What are break costs?

 For example, if you fixed your loan at 9.00%, you have one year left on your fixed rate and banks are currently offering rates of 6.00% then paying a break fee may make you reconsider refinancing.

-However, if you’re paying a higher rate for the next year, when you do the maths, it usually means that over the next year you pay the same amount in additional interest as you would have paid in a break fee!
+However, if you’re paying a higher rate for the next year, when you do the maths, it usually means that over the next year you pay the same amount in additional interest as you’d have paid in a break fee!

-For this reason, it normally makes sense to refinance or sell your property if you need to do so but it doesn’t make sense to refinance if you are just trying to save money.
+For this reason, it normally makes sense to refinance or sell your property if you need to do so but it doesn’t make sense to refinance if you’re just trying to save money.

-Please call us on 1300 889 743 or complete our free assessment form if you would like to talk to one of our mortgage brokers about refinancing your fixed rate loan.
+Please call us on 1300 889 743 or complete our free assessment form if you’d like to talk to one of our mortgage brokers about refinancing your fixed rate loan.

 Example break cost calculation